Training Spiking Neural Networks Using Lessons From Deep Learning: The Neural Code

 \subsection{Input encoding}

-Input data to a SNN does not necessarily have to be encoded into spikes.
-Static data can be treated as a direct current (DC) input, with the same features passed to the input layer of the SNN at every time step.
+Input data to an SNN does not necessarily have to be encoded into spikes.
+It is acceptable to pass continuous values as input, much like how the perception of light starts with a continuous number of photons impinging upon our photoreceptor cells.

+Static data, such as an image, can be treated as a direct current (DC) input with the same features passed to the input layer of the SNN at every time step.
 But this does not exploit the way SNNs extract meaning from temporal data.
 In general, three encoding mechanisms have been popularised with respect to input data:

 \begin{enumerate} \item \textbf{Rate coding} converts input intensity into a \textbf{firing rate} or \textbf{spike count} \item \textbf{Latency (or temporal) coding} converts input intensity to a spike \textbf{time} \item \textbf{Delta modulation} converts a temporal \textbf{change} of input intensity into spikes, and otherwise remains silent \end{enumerate}